Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

-A few remarks are in order concerning Theorem \ref{thrm:Irreducible} and its proof.
+A few remarks are in order concerning Theorem \ref{thrm:WAHP} and Theorem \ref{thrm:Irreducible}.
 First, from a theoretical standpoint, this is a spectacular improvement of Citation~\ref{factor}.
 Indeed, we were able to dispense with the fully compatible assumption, some lemmas in \cite{bashwinger}, and some rather technical results in \cite{preaux13}.
 Moreover, we obtained a much stronger conclusion than merely $L(\mathscr{T}_d(G_*))$ being a type $\II_1$ factor.
-Practically speaking, however, this does not get any new explicit examples that we are aware of, of Thompson-like groups being ICC, which is perfectly fine as this was not the motivation for proving this.
-Indeed, virtually all the $d$-ary diverse cloning systems are also fully compatible.
-Some of the R{\"o}ver--Nekrashevych groups arise from diverse $d$-ary cloning systems, but we provided an independent argument that they are ICC (see \cite[Proposition 4.7]{bashwinger}), and we shall independently argue that $L(F_d)$ is an irreducible subfactor in the R{\"o}ver--Nekrashevych group factors.
+Since virtually all the important and relevant $d$-ary cloning systems are diverse, we have many examples of inclusions of type $\II_1$ factors which satisfy the WAHP and hence are singular and irreducible, and hence many examples of type $\II_1$ factors (refer to Table \ref{tab:inclusions}).
+Some of the R{\"o}ver--Nekrashevych groups arise from diverse $d$-ary cloning systems, but since not all them arise from a divese $d$-ary cloning system, we provided an independent argument that they are ICC and hence yield type $\II_1$ factors (see \cite[Proposition 4.7]{bashwinger}), and we shall independently argue that $L(F_d)$ is an irreducible subfactor in the R{\"o}ver--Nekrashevych group factors.